danvalero/AzureOSSDBLabs/Azure Database for MySQL Single Server/12 Troubleshooting query performance in Azure Database for MySQL Single Server/readme.md

    For further details of the meaning of each event_name, refer to [Wait Instrument Elements](https://dev.mysql.com/doc/refman/8.0/en/performance-schema-instrument-naming.html#performance-schema-wait-instrument-elements)

    Additionally, expand the *mysql* database and review the views with names that start with *query_store* to see what else this query store has to offer.
-For further infomation about the meaning of each column refer to [Views and functions](https://docs.microsoft.com/en-us/azure/mysql/single-server/concepts-query-store#views-and-functions)
+For further information about the meaning of each column refer to [Views and functions](https://docs.microsoft.com/en-us/azure/mysql/single-server/concepts-query-store#views-and-functions)

 Congratulations!.
 You have successfully completed this exercise.